Get Tech Tips

 As HVAC contractors, we are tasked with keeping staff and customers safe during the outbreak, and we are relied upon to provide some guidance to customers about how to protect themselves against the virus in the air.

-For employers and employees looking to navigate the new FMLA / FFRCA legislation, we put together a document that covers the main points, and we included the federal poster on the topic HERE
+For employers and employees looking to navigate the new FMLA/FFRCA legislation, we put together a document covering the main points, and we included the federal poster on the topic HERE.

-At HVAC School, we’ve been doing a lot of reading and listening to people with a lot more knowledge on these topics than we had before writing this guide.
-Even after all the best research we can muster, it must be said we are not microbiologists, epidemiologists or industrial hygienists.
-Our understanding of this outbreak is ever-evolving, and we will update this guide as new information becomes available, but the best resource for general information regarding prevention and care is available at the CDC website.
+At HVAC School, we've been doing a lot of reading and listening to people with a lot more knowledge on these topics than we had before writing this guide.
+Even after conducting all the best research possible, it must be said we are not microbiologists, epidemiologists, or industrial hygienists.
+Our understanding of this outbreak is ever-evolving, and we will update this guide as new information becomes available.
+Still, the best resource for general information regarding prevention and care is available at the CDC website.